mulkieran/justbases/README.rst

 * python-radix: https://pypi.python.org/pypi/python-radix

   Does not handle arbitrary bases.
-Converts int or int as str to str.
+Converts natural number or natural number represented as a str to a str representation of the result.

 * python-nicefloat: https://pypi.python.org/pypi/python-nicefloat